AlexanderOsetrov/vibe-coding-hackloumi-chat/development.md

 ## Known Limitations

-- No S3 integration yet (using local file storage)
+- No S3 integration yet (using local file storage for development)
 - No deep links implementation (M7)
 - No reactions or profiles (M8)
 - No performance harness (M9)
-- No production deployment setup (M10)

-These will be addressed in future milestones (M7-M10).
+These will be addressed in future milestones (M7-M9).

 ## API Endpoints